 Incident started at 17:55 and ended at 00:15 making 6.3 hrs in total.
 There were 18 Wasdale team members involved and the incident occured at NY 231 076.
 Total rescuer hours: 113

-Incident10 in 2024 TypeLimited Callout — Lost LocationUpper EskdaleWeatherCold, WindyOther AgenciesCumbria PoliceTaggedLost The highly popular Lake District Rescue series filmed throughout the summer of 2023 and first aired early April 2024 on More4 is to be Read more…
+Incident10 in 2024 TypeLimited Callout — Lost LocationUpper EskdaleWeatherCold, WindyOther AgenciesCumbria PoliceTaggedLost The team recently attended the Drigg and Carleton Gala.
+It was great to be alongside the Drigg YFC, and were inspired by their challenge Read more…